 Before you shower or bathe, cover your implanted port access site or catheter exit site with a waterproof dressing (such as AquaGuard®).
 This will keep your access site or exit site from getting wet.
 Your chemotherapy nurse or the nurse who works with your doctor can tell you where to buy a waterproof dressing.
 Watch the video Showering While You Have a Central Venous Catheter for instructions on how to apply the waterproof dressing.

-You should also put your Dosi-Fuser in a plastic bag (such as a Zip-Loc® bag) when you shower or bathe.
+You should also put your Dosi-Fuser and particle filter in a plastic bag (such as a Zip-Loc® bag) when you shower or bathe.
 Try not to get the plastic bag wet.

 Use Hibiclens® skin cleanser